getgauge/docs.gauge.org/faqs.rst

 I don't see my question here
 ----------------------------

-If you have any questions that are not answered you can get help from our `Google group <//groups.google.com/forum/#!forum/getgauge>`__ or you can chat with fellow Gauge users in the `Gitter channel <//gitter.im/getgauge/chat>`__.
-You might also use `Stack Overflow <//stackoverflow.com/questions/tagged/getgauge>`__ for “HOW DO I” type questions.
-For other questions and discussions,
+If you have any questions that are not answered you can get help from our `Github <//github.com/getgauge/gauge/discussions>`__.

 .. cssclass:: category